gdsjayjang/KROVEX/README.md

     - Download `R`

     - Check your version of R: `r --version`.
-The results should be same version of R you downloaded.
+The results should be the same version of R you downloaded.

     - Specifiy R path in `.\configs\config.yaml`